kongware/ftor/README.md

 The type system can be de-/activated at run-time.
 Ideally, it is activated during the development stage and disabled on the production system.

 Since we're still dealing with Javascript ftor pursues a <a href="https://eschew.wordpress.com/2009/08/31/sound-and-complete/">complete and hence unsound evaluation procedure</a>, which is mostly <a href="https://en.wikipedia.org/wiki/Nominal_type_system">nominal typed</a>.
-It incorporates Javascript's native types in order to allow the development of idiomatic code.
+It incorporates Javascript's native types in order to allow developers to express idiomatic code.
 This is of course a tradeoff between coding habits and type safety.

 An import principle of dynamic type systems is to detect type errors as early as possible.
 While this can be done to a certain degree, dynamic type systems never can give a guarantee that a program is free of type errors like static systems can do.
 They are a supplement to unit tests, not a substitute.

-You may wonder why ftor doesn't ship with type classes.
-Unfortunately, there is no way to enable bounded polymorphism via type classes along with a pluggable run-time type system without using a pre-compiler.
-As soon as we disable the type system the capability to retrieve the right type class for a given type is also lost.
-For this reason ftor will provide bounded polymorphism merely through explict type dictionary passing and includes a mechanism to enforce overloaded functions at the type level.
+Although ftor leans to the ML-family it doesn't support bounded polymorphism through type classes.
+This is for a good reason.
+As soon as the type system is disabled, all the type information is erased and thus also the association between types and their corresponding type classes.
+The only way to bypass this would be to introduce a compiling step, which doesn't make much sense in context of a dynamic type system.
+Instead, ftor supports bounded polymorphism through explicit type dictionaries and overloaed function names, which are enforced at the type level.

 As opposed to _Flow_ and _TypeScript_ ftor doesn't support subtype polymorphism, because it entails high complexity, such as different forms of type variance, e.g. <a href="https://flow.org/blog/2016/10/04/Property-Variance/">property variance</a> and it has irritating properties like <a href="https://brianmckenna.org/blog/row_polymorphism_isnt_subtyping">automatic upcasting</a>.
-Instead of subtyping ftor offers bounded structural typing, which has similar characteristics but without the drawbacks.
+As a result ftor only sticks to a single subsumption rule resulting from the subtype relation between `a -> b` and `a -> a`.

+As already mentioned ftor imposes mostly nominal types.
+In connection with records structural typing takes place as well.
+A record type acts like a bounded polymorphic type, where the constraint consists of the properties listed in the type.
+That means a structural bounded record shares common properties instead of overloaed functions.

 Let's get to the individual types without any further ado.